12 White Sand Beaches on the Greek Islands

 Sarakiniko has only a tiny area of white sand, but it makes this list because of its unique geographical profile, which draws thousands of visitors yearly.
 Located approximately 3.1 miles (5 kilometers) from the picturesque town of Plaka, this beautiful beach has a fascinating lunar landscape vastly different from almost every other shore in Greece.

 Strong waves driven by northern winds have shaped the white volcanic rock into unbelievable shapes.
-The beach boasts numerous caves, smooth rocks, and, in typical Greek island fashion, turquoise water.
+The area boasts numerous caves, smooth rocks, and, in typical Greek island fashion, turquoise water.
 This beach also has an exciting story to tell.
-Quite brilliantly, the beach is believed to have been named after Saracen pirates who once used the beach as a base.
+Quite brilliantly, the place is believed to have been named after Saracen pirates who once used it as a base.

 Read also: Amazing Landmarks in Greece